Daemonite/material/docs/4.6/material/lists.md

 ## List with selection controls

-You can even use Bootstrap's default selection controls wihtin your Lists.
-Don't change your HTML markup, just add `d-flex` class to each `list-group-item`.
+You can even use Bootstrap's default selection controls within your Lists.
+Don't change your HTML markup, just add `.d-flex` class to each `.list-group-item`.

 ### List with Trailing Checkbox